yh123-yh/Spatio-Temporally-Decoupled-YOLOv8/README.md

 # Spatio-Temporally Decoupled YOLOv8 Pod Counting Reproduction

-This repository is a method-level reproduction of the paper `Counting Optimization of a Spatio-Temporally Decoupled YOLOv8 Model in Scenes with Dense Pods`.
+`Counting Optimization of a Spatio-Temporally Decoupled YOLOv8 Model in Scenes with Dense Pods`

-The paper does not ship the private self-built dataset or source code, so this project provides:
+this project provides:

 - A YOLOv8-like PyTorch detector with P2 small-object features.
 - Spatial structure and temporal association branches.